TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: array-flatten, camel-case, lower-case, no-case, param-case, path-to-regexp, ts-node, upper-case.
-A copy of the source code may be downloaded from git://github.com/blakeembrey/array-flatten.git (array-flatten), git://github.com/blakeembrey/camel-case.git (camel-case), git://github.com/blakeembrey/lower-case.git (lower-case), git://github.com/blakeembrey/no-case.git (no-case), git://github.com/blakeembrey/param-case.git (param-case), https://github.com/pillarjs/path-to-regexp.git (path-to-regexp), git://github.com/TypeStrong/ts-node.git (ts-node), git://github.com/blakeembrey/upper-case.git (upper-case).
+The following software may be included in this product: array-flatten, path-to-regexp, ts-node.
+A copy of the source code may be downloaded from git://github.com/blakeembrey/array-flatten.git (array-flatten), https://github.com/component/path-to-regexp.git (path-to-regexp), git://github.com/TypeStrong/ts-node.git (ts-node).
 This software contains the following license and notice below:

 The MIT License (MIT)